joshwcomeau/redux-sounds/README.md

 ```

 Make sure these two values are the same!

+#### Invalid sprite

+When your `meta.sound` value has a period in it (eg. `foo.bar`), redux-sounds breaks it apart so that the first half is the sound name, and the second half is the sprite name.

+If redux-sounds has a sound registered under 'foo', but that sound has no specified sprite for 'bar', you get a console warning that resembles:

+    The sound 'foo' was found, but it does not have a sprite specified for 'bar'.

+It is possible that there is a typo, either in the `meta.sound` property or the sprite data passed in on initialization.

 #### A `missingSoundData` error throws when I try loading the page.